Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Introduction

 We introduce a family of schemes that we call Semi-Lagrangian (SL) schemes.
 They are a type difference-interpolation schemes and arise as time-discretizations of the following semi-discrete equation

-where $L^{\alpha,\beta}_k$ is a monotone difference approximation of $L^{\alpha,\beta}$ and $\I_h$ is a monotone interpolation operator on the spatial grid $X^{h}$.
+where $L^{\alpha,\beta}_k$ is a monotone difference approximation of $L^{\alpha,\beta}$ and $\I$ is an interpolation operator on the spatial grid $X_{\dx}$.
 For more details see Section \ref{Sec:Scheme}.
-Typically these scheme are first order wide-stencil schemes, and if the matrix $a^{\alp,\beta}$ is bad enough, the stencil has to keep increasing as the grid is refined to have convergence.
-They include as special cases schemes from \cite{F,M,CF:Appr,CL:MCM}, more efficient versions of these schemes, and a new second order compact stencil scheme.
-There are two main advantages of these schemes: (i) they are easy to understand and implement, and more importantly, (ii) they are consistent and monotone for every positive semi-definite diffusion matrix $a^{\alp,\beta}=\frac12\sigma^{\alp,\beta}\sigma^{\alp,\beta\,\top}$.
+Typically these schemes are first order accurate wide-stencil schemes, and if the matrix $a^{\alp,\beta}$ is bad enough, the stencil has to keep increasing as the grid is refined to have convergence.
+They include as special cases monotone schemes from \cite{F,M,CF:Appr,CL:MCM}, new versions of these schemes, and a new non-monotone spatially second order accurate compact stencil scheme.
+There are three main advantages of these schemes: (i) they are easy to understand and implement, (ii) they are faster than some alternative methods, and (iii) they are consistent and, if $\I$ is monotone, monotone for every positive semi-definite diffusion matrix $a^{\alp,\beta}=\frac12\sigma^{\alp,\beta}\sigma^{\alp,\beta\,\top}$.
 The last point is important because monotone methods are known to converge to the correct solution \cite{BS:Conv}, while non-monotone methods need not converge \cite{Ob} or can even converge to false solutions \cite{PFV}.

 Classical finite difference approximations (FDMs) of \eqref{E} are not monotone (of positive type) unless the matrix $a^{\alpha,\beta}$ satisfies additional assumptions like e.\,g.\ being diagonally dominant \cite{KD:Book}.
 More general assumptions are given in e.\,g.\ \cite{BZ,DK:ConstCoeff} but at the cost of increased stencil length.
 In fact, Dong and Krylov \cite{DK:ConstCoeff} proved that {\em no fixed stencil FDM} can approximate equations with a second derivative term involving a general positive semi-definite matrix function $a^{\alpha,\beta}$.
 Note that this type of result has been known for a long time, see e.\,g.\ \cite{MW,CL:MCM}.
 Some very simple examples of such ``bad'' matrices are given by